 Layout

-The way your kitchen is designed can greatly affect how resistant it is to fires.
-It is essential to make sure that heat-generating devices, such as stoves and ovens, are kept at a safe distance from combustible materials.
-Cabinets, draperies, and specific countertops can easily accelerate a fire if placed too near these devices.
+The manner in which your kitchen is laid out can influence its vulnerability to fires.
+It is imperative to ensure that heat-generating appliances, like stoves and ovens, are maintained at a sufficient distance from any combustible materials.
+Items such as cabinetry, draperies, and particular countertops can easily exacerbate a fire risk if they are excessively close to these devices.

 Ventilation